 As Christmas approaches, I wanted to share a set of fond childhood memories.

-We always had Christmas Eve early at the Crockett house, because my Dad, a theater manager, would have to work.
+We always had Christmas on Christmas Eve, and it was usually pretty early, because my Dad, a theater manager, would have to work.

 This may or may not come as a surprise, but with the exception of the COVID months, do you remember a theater closing?
 There’s a reason for that, theaters are busiest when everyone is off work.